AidenM99/Social-Media-Dashboard/README.md

 }
 ```

-I learned how to add animations using CSS:
+- Learned how to add smooth transitions using CSS:

 ```css
 .inner-circle {